-Sketch your family members using the circles as their heads and add their names and relation to you.
+Sketch a symbol or tiny drawing to represent all of your family members on the tree.
+Add their names and relation to you.
 Use the back of the paper for more space.
 Don't worry about not knowing all of the names or answers.
 Wherever you are unsure, leave it blank and ask a family member for help.